CBWFT-DT

 CBWFT-DT (channel 3) is an Ici Radio-Canada Télé station in Winnipeg, Manitoba, Canada, serving the province's Franco-Manitoban population.
 It has common ownership with CBC Television station CBWT-DT (channel 6).
-Both stations share studios on Portage Avenue and Young Street in Downtown Winnipeg, while CBWFT-DT's transmitter is located atop the Richardson Building.
+The two stations share studios on Portage Avenue and Young Street in Downtown Winnipeg; CBWFT-DT's transmitter is located atop the Richardson Building.

 History

-The CBC announced on February 17, 1959 that they would appear before the BBG (predecessor to the CRTC) in Ottawa on March 18 to apply for a license to extend Radio-Canada's television signal into the Winnipeg area.
+The CBC announced on February 17, 1959, that they would appear before the BBG (predecessor to the CRTC) in Ottawa on March 18 to apply for a license to extend Radio-Canada's television signal into the Winnipeg area.

-CBWFT first signed on at 3 p.m. on April 24, 1960, using channel 6 with an EIRP of 2,800 watts.
+CBWFT first signed on at 3 p.m. on April 24, 1960, using channel 6 with an ERP of 2,800 watts.
 At the same time two VTRs, worth $75,000 each were installed at the station.
 It was the first francophone television station west of Ontario.
 Its opening broadcast was a ceremony held at the Notre Dame Auditorium in St. Boniface.
 Dignitaries included in attendance were Lieutenant-Governor Errick Willis; Premier Duff Roblin; CBC President Alphonse Ouimet; Marcel Ouimet, general manager of Radio-Canada; J. R. Finlay, CBC Prairie Region Director; and Leo Remillard, CBWFT's program director.

 At first, CBWFT's broadcast day ran between 6 and 12 hours, with a longer programming day on weekends.
 Over the years, this was extended to encompass most of the day.
 Initially, Radio-Canada's microwave link did not reach as far as Winnipeg.
 Instead, videotapes and films were "bicycled" from Montreal and delayed by one week, except for news and live events like La Soirée du hockey.

 On November 15, 1964, it swapped frequencies with CBWT and a higher-powered transmitter was installed at the new site near Starbuck.
 From 1964 till the early 1980s, it referred to itself simply as "CBWFT canal 3 Winnipeg".
 During the early 1980s, CBWFT was known as "CBWFT 3/10", signifying its position on Channel 3, Cable 10 in Winnipeg.
 On January 1, 1986, it became known as "Radio-Canada Manitoba".